stephenB75/Bytewise-Nutritionist/replit.md

 Authentication is handled through Supabase Auth, utilizing JWT token-based session management.
 The system supports email/password authentication with required email verification, and OAuth providers (Google and GitHub).
 Security implementation includes Supabase for user management, server-side JWT token verification for protected routes, and secure session management.

 ### UI/UX Decisions
 The application employs a mobile-first responsive design using Tailwind CSS and shadcn/ui for a consistent and modern aesthetic.
+The application features a **yellow/amber gradient background theme** with comprehensive optimization for text readability and component compatibility.
+All major components have been updated to work seamlessly with the amber color scheme, using gradient backgrounds (from-amber-50 to-amber-100) and dark text (text-gray-900, text-gray-950) for optimal contrast.
 Key UI/UX features include a professional PDF viewer modal with inline preview and multi-method download options.
 The application aims for intuitive user flows and a visually appealing interface.

 ### Feature Specifications
 The application includes an enhanced fasting timer with detailed progress tracking and history display.
 It features an advanced food recognition system with a comprehensive global cuisine database, capable of accurate identification and nutrient calculation for complex ethnic and composite foods.
 It also includes editable daily calorie goals and a complete profile system.